shred/acme4j/src/site/markdown/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 2.7

+- There are no breaking API changes in this version, except of the removal of `CertificateUtils.createTlsAlpn01Certificate(KeyPair, String, byte[])` which has been marked as deprecated in v2.6.

+- The ACME draft has been finalized and is now called [RFC 8555](https://tools.ietf.org/html/rfc8555).
+For this reason, the _acme4j_ API is now stable.
+There won't be breaking changes to the public API in the future, unless absolutely necessary.

 ## Migration to Version 2.6

 - If you use the `tls-alpn-01` challenge and `CertificateUtils.createTlsAlpn01Certificate()` for generating its test certificate, you need to pass the domain name as an `Identifier` object instead of a `String` now.
 You can use `Identifier.dns(subject)` for conversion.
 You can also use `Authorization.getIdentifier()` to get the `Identifier` object immediately.